jishi/node-sonos-http-api/README.md

 * lockvolumes / unlockvolumes (experimental, will enforce the volume that was selected when locking!)
 * repeat (on/off)
 * shuffle (on/off)
-* pauseall
+* pauseall (with optional timeout in minutes)
 * resumeall (will resume the ones that was pause on the pauseall call.
-Useful for doorbell, phone calls, etc.)
+Useful for doorbell, phone calls, etc. Optional timeout)

 State
 -----